intel/sriov-fec-operator/spec/sriov-fec-operator.md

 ## Overview

-This document provides the instructions for using the SEO Operator for Wireless FEC Accelerators in Red Hat's OpenShift Container Platform and Kubernetes.
+This document provides the instructions for using the SRIOV-FEC Operator for Wireless FEC Accelerators in Red Hat's OpenShift Container Platform and Kubernetes.
 This operator was developed with aid of the Operator SDK project.

-## SEO Operator for Wireless FEC Accelerators
+## SRIOV-FEC Operator for Wireless FEC Accelerators

-The role of the SEO Operator for Intel Wireless FEC Accelerator is to orchestrate and manage the resources/devices exposed by a range of Intel's vRAN FEC acceleration devices/hardware within the OpenShift or Kubernetes cluster.
+The role of the SRIOV-FEC Operator for Intel Wireless FEC Accelerator is to orchestrate and manage the resources/devices exposed by a range of Intel's vRAN FEC acceleration devices/hardware within the OpenShift or Kubernetes cluster.
 The operator is a state machine which will configure the resources and then monitor them and act autonomously based on the user interaction.
-The operator design of the SEO Operator for Intel Wireless FEC Accelerator supports the following vRAN FEC accelerators:
+The operator design of the SRIOV-FEC Operator for Intel Wireless FEC Accelerator supports the following vRAN FEC accelerators:

 * [Intel® vRAN Dedicated Accelerator ACC100](https://github.com/intel-collab/applications.orchestration.operators.sriov-fec-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-vran-dedicated-accelerator-acc100)
 * [Intel® vRAN Dedicated Accelerator ACC200](https://github.com/intel-collab/applications.orchestration.operators.sriov-fec-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-vran-dedicated-accelerator-acc200)